VariantEffect/mavehgvs/docs/spec.rst

 Referring to the sequence that is inserted based on its position in the target sequence is not considered valid for MAVE-HGVS.

+To describe an insertion at the end of the target sequence, use a :ref:`Deletion-Insertion` variant that deletes the last base or amino acid in the target and inserts the deleted symbol plus the insertion.

 Examples of valid insertions include:

 * g.234_235insT